OTR truck driver interview questions and sourcing tips

 It’s called long-haul driving for a reason: 14-hour days of pulling a loaded semi-trailer put stress on a driver’s health, emotions, and relationships.
 And as baby boomer drivers retire, employers are having a tough time recruiting younger candidates to put into those drivers’ seats.

 Recruiter Hiring Tip:

 “Referrals from current employees work well,” reports Dallas-based Frozen Food Express Mark Rhea, director of driver resources.
-To increase employee participation, give employees whose referrals result in hires receive bonuses says Rhea.
+To increase employee participation, give employees whose referrals result in hires bonuses.

 - A thorough discussion of expectations around home time is an essential part of the in-person interview.